 Many people don't realize the risks associated with poor posture.
 Sitting or standing with bad posture for extended periods can lead to chronic pain, decreased flexibility, and even affect your balance.

-Over time, poor posture can also cause structural changes to your spine, leading to conditions such as herniated discs and pinched nerves.
-If you have a desk job, poor posture can also lead to eye strain, headaches, and carpal tunnel syndrome.
+As a result, poor posture can cause structural changes to your spine, leading to conditions such as herniated discs and pinched nerves over time.

-Tips for Good Posture
+Physical Therapy Tips for Improving Posture

 2. Engage your core muscles